Designations Congruent with Things: Chapter 17

 “I am in no mood to drive you to the emergency room after you either trip over something and concuss yourself or work yourself up to the point that your brain cannot concomitantly support distress and consciousness, at which point you will faint and then, likely, concuss yourself.”

-“There is a zero percent chance I end this evening concussed,” Newt says.
+“There’s a zero percent chance I end this evening concussed,” Newt says.
 “None of these things you’re ostensibly so concerned about has ever happened.
 Not even one time.”

-“In January of 2018 you fainted in the middle of a briefing.”
+“In January of 2020 you fainted in the middle of a briefing.”

-“It was ‘occult’ to no one in the shatterdome except you,” Hermann replies.
+“It was ‘occult’ to no one in the Shatterdome except you,” Hermann replies.

-“That was seven years ago,” Newt says.
+“That was five years ago,” Newt says.
 “Three years ago you worked yourself into a state of stereotypical nervous exhaustion.
 I didn’t even feel sorry for you.
-Because you were and are ridiculous and you didn't and don’t deserve it.”
+Because you were and are ridiculous and you didn’t and don’t deserve it.”
 He punctuates this statement with an understated jab of his single remaining chopstick in Hermann’s general direction.
 “It’s not like you had certain time windows in which to extract kaiju RNA.
 The math was always there, you feel me?
 Like, you can have breakfast.
 You can take naps.
 You could at the time and you can now.
 Both.”

 Newt tries to pick up a pea with his chopsticks.